 An area adversely affected by false memory is eyewitness testimony.
 Elizabeth Loftus focused on the influence of (mis)leading information, including both visual imagery and wording of questions.
 In 1974, Loftus and Palmer conducted an experiment to see the effect of the language used on eyewitness testimony (Loftus and Palmer, 1974).
 They showed the subjects videos of traffic accidents and asked them to estimate the speed of the vehicles.
 The question they asked the subjects was “About how fast were the cars going when they smashed/collided/bumped/hit/contacted each other?”

 The verb used altered the participants’ perception of how fast the vehicles were traveling.
 The researchers attributed this to either response-bias factors which imply that the misleading information given might have influenced the answer a person gave but did not create a false memory, or altered memory representation which implies that the verb changed a person’s perception of the accident and caused them to memorize it.
 Thus, a false memory was formed.
+You can easily Buy Weed Online Canada and choose your favorite strains for anxiety and pain.

 To determine if the second explanation was true, the group conducted another experiment.
 A week after the original experiment was conducted, the subjects were brought back and asked if there was any broken glass in the video(there was no broken glass in the video).
 Out of those who were asked how fast the cars were going when they ‘smashed into’ each other, a greater number of people reported having seen glass than those who were asked how fast the cars were going when they ‘hit’ each other.
 The results from the second experiment suggest that this effect is not just due to a response-bias, since leading questions actually altered the memory a participant had for the event (McLeod, 2014).